freeman42x/haskell-editor-setup/CONTRIBUTING.md

 3. git clone https://github.com/fairy-tale-agi-solutions/miso in same folder as the git clone from previous step (HES folder and Miso folder should be in same folder)
 4. git checkout `fix` branch of Miso repository
 5. `cd` to haskell editor setup folder
+6. run `cabal update`
-6. run `cabal install --dependencies only`
+7. run `cabal install --dependencies only`
-7. open another console window in same folder
-8. run `cabal run` in one window to start the server
+8. run `cabal run` to start the GUI
-9. run `nw .` in another window to run the GUI